The Crumbs of Holiness

 As much as I try to escort them out of our house with a ride in the vacuum, their friends seem to take their places immediately.

-It is a battle that is never ending.
+It is a battle that is never-ending.
 And one that triggers things within me that are not pleasant.

 Now, I don’t have to look very far to see who the usual culprits are.
-Watching my two young boys eat their snacks and meals is like watching a crop duster fly over a farm.
-Between not being able to sit still, learning to chew with their mouths shut (honestly, can a boy really make that much noise simply by chewing food), and leaning back in their chairs because they can’t reach the table to eat over their plates, they collect half of the food on their shirts.
+Watching my two young boys eat snacks and meals is like watching a crop duster fly over a farm.
+Between not being able to sit still, learning to chew with their mouths shut (honestly, can a boy make that much noise simply by chewing food), and leaning back in their chairs because they can’t reach the table to eat over their plates, they collect half of the food on their shirts.
 In contrast, the rest gets eaten and deposited onto the floor.
 Now, they are getting better with bringing their plates over to the sink when they are excused from the table, but with that comes a trail of food from the dinner table through the kitchen.
-I guess their thinking is that if my wife Amy and I get lost and need help finding our way to the kitchen sink, there is a trail of food that can help us get there safely.
+I guess they think that if my wife Amy and I get lost and need help finding our way to the kitchen sink, there is a trail of food that can help us get there safely.

 The crumbs had won.
 They touched off some things within me that needed to be dealt with.